telepresenceio/telepresence/README.md

 This repository contains the <b>Edge ToolKit</b>, or <b>ETK</b> for
 short.
-The <b>ETK</b> is a collection of binaries and golang libraries for managing requests that that flow into, out of, or within kubernetes-based cloud native applications.
+The <b>ETK</b> is a collection of binaries and golang libraries for managing requests that that flow into, out of, or within Kubernetes-based cloud native applications.

 ## Components of the ETK

 Commands:

-- [teleproxy](docs/teleproxy.md) - connect locally running code to a remote kubernetes cluster
+- [teleproxy](docs/teleproxy.md) - connect locally running code to a remote Kubernetes cluster
-- [watt](docs/watt.md) - trigger actions when kubernetes and/or consul resources are updated
+- [watt](docs/watt.md) - trigger actions when Kubernetes and/or consul resources are updated
-- [kubeapply](docs/kubeapply.md) - apply kubernetes manifests with templating, docker builds, and feedback
+- [kubeapply](docs/kubeapply.md) - apply Kubernetes manifests with templating, docker builds, and feedback
-- [k3sctl](docs/k3sctl.md) - run/manage a lightweight local kubernetes cluster and docker registry for testing
+- [k3sctl](docs/k3sctl.md) - run/manage a lightweight local Kubernetes cluster and docker registry for testing
-- [kubestatus](docs/kubestatus.md) - display and update the status of arbitrary kubernetes resources
+- [kubestatus](docs/kubestatus.md) - display and update the status of arbitrary Kubernetes resources

 Libraries: